damar-wicaksono/uqtestfuns/docs/getting-started/about-uq-test-functions.md

 science and engineering encompasses many activities, including uncertainty propagation, sensitivity analysis, reliability analysis, optimization, etc.
-A new method for each of the UQ analyses is continuously being developed.
+New methods for each of the UQ analyses are continuously being developed.
 Although such a method is eventually aimed at solving real-world problems&mdash;typically involved a complex expensive-to-evaluate computational model&mdash;, during the development phase,